Gehstock/Mist_FPGA/Arcade_MiST/Galaxian Hardware/Z80 Based/KingBaloon_MiST/README.txt

 -- A simulation model of Galaxian hardware
 -- Copyright(c) 2004 Katsumi Degawa
 ---------------------------------------------------------------------------------
--- VGA not Working(WIP) Video needs Rework
--- Only controls are rotated on VGA output.
+-- Only controls and OSD are rotated on Video output.
 --
 --
 -- Keyboard inputs :